vanshreddy/Deep-learning-Rocket-league-bot/README.md

 # Deep-learning-Rocket-league-bot

 A Rocket League Bot which uses data to train a Neural Network to play the Game.
-I am currently working on teaching the robot using Reinforcement learning which has been more succesfull in the past.
+I am currently working on training the robot using Reinforcement learning which has been more succesfull in the past.
 This project is very interesting and I am planning on commiting the data visualization file I used while working.

 This project is unique in the way it trains the network.
 The network takes into the position of the ball(X,Y,Z rotation and the axis), position of the user(X,Y,Z rotation and the axis).Previous projects have failed to account for this.